 This is a great idea to celebrate your new employee’s first three months in your company.

 By then your new employees will be settled in and immersed in their everyday duties.
 If you did your onboarding well, they won’t feel as the new kid on the block anymore.

-Throwing a 🎈100 day on the job party 🎉 for them is a great opportunity to shower them with some attention and remind them how much you are happy to have them joined your company.
+Throwing a 🎈 100-day on-the-job party 🎉 for them is a great opportunity to shower them with some attention and remind them how much you are happy to have them join your company.

 That way you can renew their excitement, make them feel appreciated, and keep them engaged.